Stay up-to date with NEET News

 Yes, there is a specific dress code in NEET exam; Read more details here; NEET Examination Dress Code for Male & Female.

-In order to download NEET result 2021 after the release, candidates have to enter the roll number, date of birth, and security pin.
+In order to download NEET result 2022, candidates will have to enter the roll number, date of birth, and security pin.

-NEET UG 2021 counselling for 15% AIQ seats will begin in online mode.
+NEET UG 2022 counselling for 15% AIQ seats will be conducted in online mode.

 Questions related to NEET